Common names: Round-leaved Pigface, New Zealand Iceplant

 Description and uses:

-Round-leaved Pigface (Disphyma crassifolium) is often mistaken for Pigface (Carpobrotus rossii) which is fairly similar.
+Round-leaved Pigface (Disphyma crassifolium) is sometimes mistaken for Pigface (Carpobrotus rossii) but when you compare the two, there’s no comparison..
 It’s less common than Pigface in this area.

 As its name suggests, its distinguishing feature is its round leaves.
 These help differentiate it from regular Pigface whose leaves are triangular in cross section.

 Both plants have juicy, succulent leaves that can be eaten.
 Round-leaved Pigface leaves have a saltier tang and the plants don’t bear such a delicious fruit.
 It has become popular of late in trendy restaurants where it goes under the name ‘Beach Bananas’